rohankalbag/Lasso/README.md

 Operating System Supported - Linux (Ubuntu)

-The source code to a game was was provided and features had to be added and enhancements had to be made to the provided code in order to get an AA grade in the course.
+The source code to a game was was provided and features had to be added and enhancements had to be made to the provided code in order to earn an AA grade in the course.

 ### Enhancements made: